joergjo/contosoads-containerapp/README.md

 # Contoso Ads on Containers

+## Introduction
+This sample demonstrates how ASP.NET Core 6.0 is used to build a cloud-native application that consists of a frontend web app and an API that communicate asynchronously via messaged queues.
+The messaging is implemented using Dapr and both frontend and API are hosted in Azure Container Apps.

+## About
 Contoso Ads on Containers is a modernized version of the original Contoso Ads sample app for [Azure Cloud Services](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-dotnet-get-started) and [Azure WebJobs](https://docs.microsoft.com/en-us/azure/app-service-web/websites-dotnet-webjobs-sdk-get-started) built